Generalized Category Discovery: Generalized category discovery

 \subsection{Estimating the class number in unlabelled data}

 Here, we tackle the problem of finding the number of classes in the unlabelled data.
-In the NCD and unsupervised clustering settings, prior knowledge of the number of categories in the dataset is assumed, but this is unrealistic in the real world given that the labels themselves are unknown.
+In the NCD and unsupervised clustering settings, prior knowledge of the number of categories in the dataset is often assumed, but this is unrealistic in the real world given that the labels themselves are unknown.
 To estimate the number of categories in $\mathcal{D_U}$, we leverage the information available in $\mathcal{D_L}$.
 Specifically, we perform $k$-means clustering on the entire dataset, $\mathcal{D}$, before evaluating clustering accuracy on \textit{only} the labelled subset (see \cref{evaluation_protocol} for the metric's definition).

 Clustering accuracy is evaluated by running the Hungarian algorithm~\cite{kuhn1955hungarian} to find the optimal assignment between the set of cluster indices and ground truth labels.
 If the number of clusters is higher than the total number of classes, the extra clusters are assigned to the null set, and all instances assigned to those clusters are said to have been predicted incorrectly.
 Conversely, if the number of clusters is lower than the number of classes, extra classes are assigned to the null set, and all instances with those ground truth labels are said to have been to be predicted incorrectly.
 Thus, we assume that, if the clustering (across $\mathcal{D}$) is performed with $k$ too high or too low, then this will be reflected in a sub-optimal clustering accuracy on $\mathcal{D_L}$.
 In other words, we assume clustering accuracy on the labelled set will be maximized when $k = |\mathcal{Y_L} \cup \mathcal{Y_U}|$.
-This intuition leads us to use the clustering accuracy as a `black box' scoring function, $ACC = f(k; \mathcal{D})$, which we optimize with Brent's algorithm to find the optimal $k$.
+This intuition leads us to use the clustering accuracy as a `black box' scoring function, $ACC = f(k; \mathcal{D})$, which we optimize with Brent's algorithm to find the optimal $k$. \todo{Different to the method in \cite{han21autonovel}, which exhaustively iterates through all possible values of $k$, we find that the black-box optimization allows our method to scale to datasets with many categories.

+Finally, we highlight that labelled sets with different granularities would induce different estimates of the number of classes.
+However, we suggest that the labelled set defines the system of categorization --- that the granularity of a real-world dataset is not an intrinsic property of the images, but rather a framework imposed by the labels.
+For instance, in Stanford Cars, the dataset could equally be labelled at the ‘Manufacturer’, ‘Model’ or ‘Variant’ level, with the categorization system defined by the labels assigned.}